 - Cut pasture onto 2.5-Meter-high with machete.

 - Harvest Papaya and Platains at the Farm, combined with a one our hike.

-- Help us construct the Volunteer bamboo cabin 6×3 Meters.
+- Help us construct the natural / bamboo constructions.

 - Help in the kitchen, cutting vegetables, prepare drinks, set the table, wash and dry the dishes, etc.

 - Give food to chickens, guinea pigs and dogs

 - Be interested in all kinds of work and don’t be afraid of hard, physical commitment.